CREDIT: Neels Beyers

 Our website is a valuable source of long-term information about the what, where and when of all CTPS activities, rules, constitution and history.

 Cape Camera is our monthly digital newsletter that can be read online or downloaded from our website.
 News about all CTPS activities during the month, as well as forthcoming activities and events, are

 Snapshot is a short online newsletter that provides information and reminders about upcoming activities.
 It is usually emailed to members weekly or as the need arises.

-The CTPS Facebook group is an interactive forum for members, where interesting information and outstanding photographic tips from the world’s top photographers are shared.
+The CTPS Facebook group is an interactive forum for members where interesting information and useful photographic tips from the world’s top photographers are shared.
 This is an invaluable resource for any member wishing to improve their photographic skills.
 To join, find Cape Town Photographic Society on Facebook, and click join.
 It is a

 What is the PSSA?

 The Photographic Society of South Africa (PSSA) was founded in 1954 to represent the interests of photographers and clubs across the country.
-CTPS is one of the 93 South African clubs affiliated to the association, which means that the club can enter in
+CTPS is one of the 93 South African clubs affiliated to the association, which means that the club can enter into

 What are salons?

 Clubs can apply to the PSSA to host a salon where they invite all South African photographers (if it is a national salon) or from across the world (an international salon) to submit photos in specific categories.
 Entrants pay a small fee per photo submitted.
 These are then awarded scores and about 18-23% of the images entered in each category are awarded an acceptance in the salon.
-The top 10% of these are rewarded a certificate of merit, and the winner in each category receive the PSSA silver medal.
+The top 10% of these are rewarded a certificate of merit, and the winner in each category receives the PSSA silver medal.